Skip to main content

 Graduates from a university of applied sciences

-Students with a degree from other universities of applied sciences (Dutch HBO or international equivalent) in a related field could gain access to the master’s programme upon successful completion of a one-semester pre-master’s programme.
+Students with a degree from universities of applied sciences (Dutch HBO or international equivalent) in a related field could gain access to the master’s programme upon successful completion of a one-semester pre-master’s programme.

 More information about the pre-master’s programme for the master's in Data Science for Decision Making